rune/rune/docs/src/pages/faq.md

 We’re a small passionate team who love making and playing games together.
 Rune was founded by Bjarke and Sanjay, who were doing their PhDs together at MIT, but thought it would be more fun to drop out and build something together instead.
 They decided to start Rune one night at Sanjay’s apartment while playing board games (we were playing Codenames if you’re curious).

-### What Is the Benefit of Submitting My Game to Rune? {#what-is-the-benefit-of-submitting-my-game-to-dusk}
+### What Is the Benefit of Submitting My Game to Rune? {#what-is-the-benefit-of-submitting-my-game-to-rune}

 Rune has millions of players so you’ll get tons of people playing your game and giving you feedback.
 Building a game is fun, but having tons of people actually playing your game makes it 10x more fun.
 We promote your game for free on our social channels and also provide valuable analytics and use feedback on your game.
 And don’t forget the bragging rights — Rune shows that you created the game and displays your stats.
 Next time you meet your friends, you can show them how you built a game with millions of plays.

 ### Do You Host Game Jams? {#do-you-host-game-jams}

 Yes!
 We host fun community events for all indie game developers regardless of experience level.
 Some of these events will also have prizes.
-See `announcements` channel on [Discord](https://discord.gg/dusk-devs) or [follow us on Twitter](https://twitter.com/dusk_devs) for the latest game jam.
+See `announcements` channel on [Discord](https://discord.gg/rune-devs) or [follow us on Twitter](https://twitter.com/rune_devs) for the latest game jam.

-### Does Rune Have Ads? {#does-dusk-have-ads}
+### Does Rune Have Ads? {#does-rune-have-ads}

 We don't show any ads and don't have any upcoming plans to add ads.

-### How Does Rune Make Money / Stay Alive? {#how-does-dusk-make-money--stay-alive}
+### How Does Rune Make Money / Stay Alive? {#how-does-rune-make-money--stay-alive}

 We'll soon provide ways for you as a game developer to earn money on your game on Rune.
 When you start making revenue, we will take a small piece of it to cover server and development costs.